Concord Academy (North Carolina)

 Concord Academy, formerly named Concord First Assembly Academy (CFA Academy, styled as "cfa Academy") and First Assembly Christian School, is a private college preparatory Christian school in Concord, North Carolina.
 It was founded in 1976 as a part of the ministry of First Assembly Worship Center (now Multiply Church).
 Continuing a close relationship with its home church, First Assembly Christian School became known as CFA Academy in 2013 and then Concord Academy in 2020.
 It offers pre-school daycare through 12th grade, with about 700 students.

 In 2014, 120 churches were represented within the student body.
 The students come from surrounding cities such as Concord, Kannapolis, and Charlotte, and neighboring counties including Cabarrus, Rowan, Iredell, Mecklenburg, Stanly and Union County.

 Curriculum

-CFA Academy uses a variety of curricula to comprise its academics, including A Beka, Bob Jones, Saxon, Rosetta Stone, Cengage, Houghton Mifflin, Glencoe, and Prentice Hall.
+Concord Academy uses a variety of curricula to comprise its academics, including A Beka, Bob Jones, Saxon, Rosetta Stone, Cengage, Houghton Mifflin, Glencoe, and Prentice Hall.
 In the high school, a college-preparatory curriculum is taught in the traditional classroom setting under the leadership of certified teachers.
-High school students are required to take 4 units of English, 4 units of mathematics, 4 units of Bible, 3 units of science, 3 units of social sciences, 1 unit each of health/PE and computer, and 3 units of electives for a total of 23 units for graduation.
+High school students are required to take 4 units of English, 4 units of mathematics, 4 units of Bible, 3 units of science, 3 units of social studies, 1 unit each of health/PE and computer, and 3 units of electives for a total of 23 units for graduation.
 Advanced Placement and honors classes are also available for students.
-CFA Academy students regularly score above state and national averages on achievement and college entrance tests.
+Concord Academy students regularly score above state and national averages on achievement and college entrance tests.

-Class of 2013 graduates were accepted to several prestigious universities, including Duke University, the University of North Carolina at Chapel Hill, Wake Forest University, University of Virginia, and Georgia Tech.